ringarochkryss/artstore/README.md

 * [Stackoverflow](https://stackoverflow.com/)

 ### Media
-- The photos used was taken by me on paintings and drawings made by my sister Elin
+- Art photos on this site is taken by me on paintings and drawings made by my sister Elin
-- Galleries images from Galleries own websites
+- Gallery images is from Galleries own websites
 - Event image no1 from Unsplash
 - Artist images from Linkedin

 ### Acknowledgements
-Inspiration for this project was from meeting Marie Plogsjös a famous swedish artist realizing we have many great female artists in south of Sweden.
-- I also received inspiration for this project from work where we discussed web shops and various ways to build them.
-My sisters "creative room" was a big inspiration to the theme of this site and Also her enlarged schetches made to posters.
+My sisters "creative room" was obviously a big inspiration to the theme of this site and Also her enlarged schetches made to posters.
-Finally my friend Annika who sells her crafts for charity -this site was inspired by her.
+My friend Annika who sells her crafts for charity inspired me to add events to this site and the radio-news is from my own interest in having just that site with all the good radio shows in one place.

 Thankyou Code Institute -Teachers, Tutors and mentor Seun.